sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/telemetry/index.md

 See [telemetry export architecture](./architecture.md) for more details on how exporting events works.

-### Sensitive attributes

-There are two core attributes in events that are considered potentially sensitive, and thus not exported from individual Sourcegraph instances:

-- `parameters.privateMetadata`: this fields allows the recording of arbitrarily shaped metadata, as opposed to the integer values supported in `parameters.metadata`.
-Due to the risk of sensitive data and PII exposure, we do not export this field by default
-  - Certain events may be allowlisted to have this field exported - this is defined in [`internal/telemetry/sensitiviemetadataallowlist`](https://github.com/sourcegraph/sourcegraph/blob/main/internal/telemetry/sensitivemetadataallowlist/sensitiviemetadataallowlist.go).
-Adding events to this list requires review and approval from Legal.
-- `marketingTracking`: this field tracks a lot of properties around URLs visited and marketing tracking that may contain sensitive data.
-This is only exported from the [Sourcegraph.com](https://sourcegraph.com/search) instance.

 ### Exported event schema

 The full event schema is intentionally a significant superset from the shape of the [event-recording APIs](#recording-events).